 While working on a project in Revit 2021, one of our customers found an issue with using a Single Phase panelboard.
 They discovered that they could no longer select the “120/240V Single” (1-phase, 3-wire, 240V L-L, 120V L-G) distribution system to enable circuiting to the panel.
-This was never a problem in any previous versions of Revit, but suddenly it no longer worked even after creating the model from the “out of the box” electrical project template and using the single phase panel families from the default family library.
+This was never a problem in any previous version of Revit, but suddenly it no longer worked even after creating the model from the “out of the box” electrical project template and using the single phase panel families from the default family library.

 After some investigating, it turns out that Autodesk corrected a long-standing quirk in Revit’s programming that allowed loads with more poles to connect to a panel with fewer poles.
 That obviously wouldn’t be wise to allow in the real world, so they fixed it in Revit 2021.
 But as a result, you no longer could select the “120/240V Single” distribution system on either of the Single Phase 120V families in the default library.